-- ✓ Wash your hands and disinfect your fingers thoroughly before and after meals. - ✓ Refrain from talking during meals and wear a mask except while eating. - ✓ Leave the cafeteria as soon as you finish eating. - Leave a space when you line up.
-Entrance to the cafeterias may be restricted if it is crowded. - ✓ There is not enough space in the cafeterias.
-If you are going to take a class in the afternoon, come after having lunch outside the university whenever possible. - ☑ If you do not have classes in the second or third period, take lunch during the second or third period to avoid congestion. - ✓ Use cashless payment instead of cash as much as possible. - ✓ You cannot use the cafeterias if you have a fever or feel sick. - ✓ The cafeterias are very crowded at peak congestion times (around 12:00-13:00).
-If you bring a lunch box, use a kitchen car, or buy lunch at a convenience store, use an empty space such as the classroom buildings.
-When you eat in the classroom buildings, keep a distance of two meters or more from others and refrain from talking while not wearing a mask.
-Also, there is a disinfectant at the entrance so that you can use to disinfect the desk.
-If you are concerned, disinfect your desk as needed. - ☑ Enter the information such as student ID number and hours of stay using the QR code posted at the entrance.
+- \checkmark Wash your hands and disinfect your fingers thoroughly before and after meals. - Refrain from talking during meals and wear a mask except while eating. - \blacksquare Leave the cafeteria as soon as you finish eating. - Leave a space when you line up.
+Entrance to the cafeterias may be restricted if it is crowded. - Use cashless payment instead of cash as much as possible. - \checkmark You cannot use the cafeterias if you have a fever or feel sick.

+- Avoid using the cafeterias at peak congestion times (around 12:00-13:00) so that students can use the cafeterias. - ☑ Enter the information such as staff ID number and hours of stay using the QR code posted at the entrance.
 In order to prevent the spread of infection in the university, enter such information every time you enter the room.